OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

   ...
 ```

 If a color map is added, it will be enabled by default.
 But it can also be disabled either in the asset or during runtime.
+If both a `FixedColor` and `ColorMapping` is specified, the color mapping will be used (as long as it is enabled).

 ### Color Mapping
 Alternatively, each point can be colored using a selected data variable and a color map.
 This is done by adding a `ColorMapping` table in the asset, as shown above.
 With that setup, the point cloud dataset can be interactively colored by any data value in the dataset, which is useful when exploring or creating a new visualization.
 However, it is also possible to prepare a set of parameters and data ranges to choose from (see below).